zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Am I ... somehow wrong about that?
 Have I been deceiving and gaslighting people this whole time by engaging with the substance of their ideas and trying to keep my thoughts about how stupid and dishonest they are to myself?

-Well, unlike my friend Said, I am not a polite person and am not committed to never saying anything publicly nor denying my personal feelings, so if it helps, I'm happy to clarify that I hold extreme disdain and disrespect for the entirety of the _Less Wrong_ moderation team and a decent fraction of the userbase for general reasons that are neatly exemplified in the concrete case of their relentless persecution of Said Achmiz.
-I think they are being profoundly dishonest in a way that makes them functionally stupid despite their above-average IQs.
+Well, unlike my friend Said, I am not a polite person and am not committed to never saying anything explicitly nor denying that it is the case, so if it helps, I'm happy to clarify that I hold extreme disdain and disrespect for the entirety of the _Less Wrong_ moderation team and a decent fraction of the userbase for general reasons that are neatly exemplified by the concrete case of their relentless persecution of Said Achmiz.
+I think they are being profoundly dishonest in a way that makes them functionally stupid despite their above-average IQs, and I think they are perpetrating a form of moral fraud against the world by appropriating the mantle of "rationality" as the brand name for their insular Bay Area party-and-AI-discussion scene while deceiving the public about what rationality even is.

 I want to be very clear about why I think that, because I think the _reasons_ for my disdain and disrespect matter: if I hold extreme disdain and disrespect towards someone for bad reasons, then they should probably disregard my opinion, but if it's for good reasons, then maybe they should be ashamed of themselves.